Sandamali Dolawatte

 Sadamali Kumuduni Dolawatte (born 10 February 1983, Colombo) is a Sri Lankan cricketer who has captained the Sri Lankan women's team in eight one-day internationals, six of them at the 2005 Women's Cricket World Cup.
 She has batted in positions from opening to number 10, but her highest score in women's ODI cricket is still the 10 she managed against England in 2005–06.
-She regularly bowled leg breaks before captaining the side, but in eight matches as captain she has not bowled more than five overs in any game.
+She regularly used to bowl leg breaks before captaining the side, but in her eight matches as captain she has not bowled more than five overs in any game.